mothur/mothur.github.io/_wiki/trim.flows.md

 -   1.40.0 - Rewrite of threaded code.
 Default processors=Autodetect
     number of available processors and use all available.
 -   1.45.0 Fixes trim.flows empty *flow.files issue.
+-   1.48.0 Changes default output to count file instead of name file.